JdenHartog/osdoc/content/pages/manual/devices/vuams.md

 ## Setting the device name

-By default, the plugin tries to autodetect your SR Box.
+By default, the plugin tries to autodetect the VU-AMS.
 If this works, you don't have to change it.
-If your experiment freezes, OpenSesame has chosen the wrong serial port and you must enter the device name manually.
-Under Windows, the device is probably called something like
+If your experiment stops, OpenSesame can't automatically detect the port and you must enter the device name manually.
+Under Windows, the device is called something like

-	COM4

-Under Linux the device is probably called something like

-	/dev/tty0
+	COM3

+Note that entering a device name manually makes your experiment start a bit faster because than the plugin doesn't have to sequentially  try all ports.

 ## Requirements